Securige operator user interface

-Securige is a program to remotely monitor the objects of panel protection.
+Securige is a program to remotely monitor the properties with panel protection.

 Sensors in shops, banks and home transmit the status signals.
 Rapid response teams are on duty throughout a city.
 Operator watches the events and directs the teams with the program.

 I’ve designed the user interface for the new version of the program:

 The user interface is designed so that one operator would to be able to observe more properties with less errors and less fatigue.

 Status signals come from the guarged properties: